 To be honest, I have made a small change in this quotation: instead of “nightmare of nightmares,” Novalis wrote: “wonder of wonders.”
 This friendly update leads to the political dimension of the deep field of existential differences.
 Such a field does not prevent the possibility of contradictions, understood as the extreme state of differences.
-When Rousseau, in La Nouvelle Héloïse’s Letter XXIII, uses the quasi-magic, supernatural nature that he feels in the high mountains as a means to contest a modern society consumed with greed, business, and earnings, and as a way to envisage what an egalitarian society should look like, this contradiction does not turn nature into a transcendental principle that we should save from reality, but rather uses nature as a necessary exterior able to engage a radical critique of society and call for a change in reality.
-“Once the social compact is violated,” that is to say when a “master” deprives the people of its sovereignty, Rousseau explains in On the Social Contract, “each person then regains his first rights and resumes his natural liberty, while losing the conventional liberty for which he renounced it.”
-(140) In other words, “The very moment there is a master, there no longer is a sovereign, and thenceforward the body politic is destroyed.”
-(154) Nature is therefore for Rousseau’s politics the outside that can be generated and regenerated when the social order becomes its own negation, that is, when the “social contract” – which is the event thanks to which a people is constituted as a people – is broken.
+When Rousseau, in La Nouvelle Héloïse’s Letter XXIII, uses the quasi-magic, supernatural nature that he feels in the high mountains as a means to contest a modern society consumed with greed, business, and earnings and as a way to envisage what an egalitarian society should look like, this contradiction does not turn nature into a transcendental principle that we should save from reality but rather uses nature as a necessary exterior able to engage a radical critique of society and call for a change in reality.
+“Once the social compact is violated,” that is to say, when a “master” deprives the people of its sovereignty, Rousseau explains in On the Social Contract, “each person then regains his first rights and resumes his natural liberty, while losing the conventional liberty for which he renounced it” (Basic Poltical Writings 140).
+In other words, “The very moment there is a master, there no longer is a sovereign, and thenceforward the body politic is destroyed” (Basic Poltical Writings 154).
+Nature is therefore, for Rousseau’s politics, the outside that can be generated and regenerated when the social order becomes its own negation, that is, when the “social contract”—which is the event thanks to which a people is constituted as a people—is broken.
 Nature is the Trojan horse able to blow a revolutionary wind into the core of the polis.

 This romantic revolutionary wind communicates the outside.
-As I explained in this essay, the outside is not an object far away from us, it constitutes us: to ek-sist, as I said, means, literally, to stand out, to be outside, or, better, to be the outside.
+As I explained in this essay, the outside is not an object far away from us; it constitutes us.
+To ek-sist, as I said, means, literally, to stand out, to be outside, or, better, to be the outside.
 Thanks to Romantic poetry, the “immeasurable” of the sky and the “impenetrable” of the Earth is expressed as what is the most intimate share of the human, its inhuman core.
-With words, but also music, and paintings, the outside can be communicated as a reminder of the interval from which everything came into being – each thing, and the universe itself, that rose up less from a Big Bang than from a Big Spacing.
-Not only is communicating the outside communicating the darkness – the unground - thanks to which singularities can appear, but this communication can also stay hidden, and preserved.
-Recently at the University of Wisconsin-Madison, in 2019, I heard Anna Tsing explain how, in Indonesia, she saw some animals unable to hide any longer, forced to be visible, because of the deforestation caused by the settlement of plantations.
+With words, but also music and paintings, the outside can be communicated as a reminder of the interval from which everything came into being—each thing, and the universe itself, that rose up less from a Big Bang than from a Big Spacing.
+Not only is communicating the outside communicating the darkness or the unground—thanks to which singularities can appear—but this communication can also stay hidden and preserved.
+At the University of Wisconsin-Madison in 2019, I heard Anna Tsing explain how, in Indonesia, she saw some animals unable to hide any longer, forced to be visible, because of the deforestation caused by the settlement of plantations.
 These animals have lost the existential and vital experience to be hidden in forests.